payrollforcrews/payrollforcrews/src/content/blog/w2-and-1099-payroll.md

 …then it is worth paying a professional for an hour or two of advice.
 Once you know the right classification, you can set up your systems to follow it without constant second guessing.

 You do not need enterprise HR software to handle a mixed crew.
 You just need tools that know the difference between employees and contractors, and a weekly rhythm you can stick to even on busy jobs.

+## Common questions from owners

+**Do I need to withhold taxes for 1099 contractors?**

+No. You do not withhold income or payroll taxes for 1099 contractors.
+They are responsible for paying their own taxes.
+You only report what you paid them at year end using Form 1099-NEC if payments exceed $600.

+**What forms do I need to file for W2 and 1099 payroll?**

+For W2 employees, you file Forms W-2 and W-3 with the IRS and provide W-2s to your employees.
+For 1099 contractors, you file Form 1099-NEC to report payments over $600 and send copies to the contractors.

+**Can 1099 contractors receive benefits like W2 employees?**

+Generally, no. Benefits like health insurance, retirement plans, and paid time off are typically only for W2 employees.
+Offering benefits to contractors can blur classification lines and cause compliance issues.

+**How do I avoid mixing up employees and contractors in time tracking?**

+Use a system that tags each worker by type and train foremen to approve time accordingly.
+Keep one source of truth for worker classification and update it when roles change.

+**What happens if I pay a contractor through payroll by mistake?**

+Paying a contractor through payroll can cause incorrect tax withholding and reporting.
+Fix it quickly by separating payments and consulting your accountant.
+Avoid doing this repeatedly to prevent penalties.

+---

+For more on handling changes in payroll systems without headaches, check out [our guide to switching providers](https://payrollforcrews.com/blog/switching-payroll-mid-year/).